juno-fx/Microservice-Template/README.md

    are exposed to external services and are the main way that `Luna` interacts with the outside world.

-All 3 of these test environments would be difficult to test and mock if we didn't have the ability to launch a real instance of `Luna` in our testing environment.
+All 3 of these test environments would be difficult to test and mock if we didn't have the ability to launch a real instance of `Luna` in our testing environment and leverage a fully functional and self-contained cluster environment.